-- a) Certification from the supervising professional engineer that the requirement of the Geotechnical/Hydrogeological conditions and report recommendations were implemented and satisfied during development work. - b) Certification from the civil engineer that all flood protection measures listed in the flood risk management report and condition have been implemented. - c) All garage, driveways have been constructed to comply with Australian Standard AS 2890.1: Off-Street car parking. - d) A 2m x 2.5m sight splay, clear of any obstructions to visibility, has been provided on both sides of the driveway exit to comply with Figure 3.3 of AS2890.1. - e) All stormwater drainage and storage systems. - f) All mechanical ventilation systems. - g) All hydraulic systems. - h) All structural work. - i) All acoustic attenuation work. - j) All waterproofing. - k) Such further matters as the Principal Certifying Authority may require.
+- a) Certification from the supervising professional engineer that the requirement of the Geotechnical/Hydrogeological conditions and report recommendations were implemented and satisfied during development work. - b) All flood protection measures. - c) All garage/car park/basement car park, driveways and access ramps comply with Australian Standard AS 2890.1: Off-Street car parking. - d) All stormwater drainage and storage systems. - e) All mechanical ventilation systems. - f) All hydraulic systems. - g) All structural work. - h) All acoustic attenuation work. - i) All waterproofing. - j) Such further matters as the Principal Certifier may require. - Note: This condition has been imposed to ensure that systems and works as completed meet development standards as defined by the Act, comply with the BCA, comply with this consent and so that a public record of works as execute is maintained. - Note: The PC may require any number of WAE plans, certificates, or other evidence of suitability as necessary to confirm compliance with the Act, Regulation, development standards, BCA, and relevant Australia Standards.
+As a minimum WAE plans and certification is required for stormwater drainage and detention, mechanical ventilation work, hydraulic services (including but not limited to fire services). - Note: The PC must submit to Council, with any Occupation Certificate, copies of WAE plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA upon which the PC has relied in issuing any Occupation Certificate.
+Standard Condition: F7 (Autotext FF7)

-Note: This condition has been imposed to ensure that systems and works as completed meet development standards as defined by the Act, comply with the BCA, comply with this consent and so that a public record of works as execute is maintained.
+F.4 Commissioning and Certification of Public Infrastructure Works

-Note: The PC may require any number of WAE plans, certificates, or other evidence of suitability as necessary to confirm compliance with the Act, Regulation, development standards, BCA, and relevant Australia Standards.
-As a minimum WAE plans and certification is required for stormwater drainage and detention, mechanical ventilation work, hydraulic services (including but not limited to fire services).
+The Principal Contractor or Owner-builder must submit, to the satisfaction of Council, certification from a professional engineer that all public infrastructure works have been executed in compliance with this consent and with Council's Specification for Roadworks, Drainage and Miscellaneous Works (2012).

-Note: The PC must submit to Council, with any Occupation Certificate, copies of WAE plans, Compliance Certificates and evidence of suitability in accordance with Part A2.2 of the BCA upon which the PC has relied in issuing any Occupation Certificate.
+The certification must be supported with works-as-executed engineering plans and a survey report detailing all finished reduced levels.
+Standard Condition F9 (Autotext FF9)

-F.3 Swimming and Spa Pools - Permanent Child Resistant Barriers and other Matters a) Permanent child-resistant barriers must be installed in compliance with the Swimming Pools Act 1992 and the Building Code of Australia.
+F.5 Swimming and Spa Pools - Permanent Child Resistant Barriers and other Matters a) Permanent child-resistant barriers must be installed in compliance with the Swimming Pools Act 1992 and the Building Code of Australia.